WXSD-Sales/azure-based-membership-management/README.md

    - Use these Redirect URIs:
      - `https://localhost/auth/webex/callback`
      - `http://localhost/auth/webex/callback`
    - Take note of your Client ID and Client Secret.
-Assign these values to the `WEBEX_CLIENT_ID` and `WEBEX_CLIENT_SECRET` environment variables within the `.env` file respectively.
+Assign these values to the `WEBEX_CLIENT_ID` and `WEBEX_CLIENT_SECRET` environment variables within the `.env.local` file respectively.

 5. Review and follow the [Creating a Webex Bot](https://developer.webex.com/docs/bots#creating-a-webex-bot) guide.
    Take note of your Bot ID and Bot access token.
-Assign these values to the `WEBEX_BOT_ID` and `WEBEX_BOT_TOKEN` environment variables within the `.env` file respectively.
+Assign these values to the `WEBEX_BOT_ID` and `WEBEX_BOT_TOKEN` environment variables within the `.env.local` file respectively.

 6. [Install Composer dependencies for the application](https://laravel.com/docs/9.x/sail#installing-composer-dependencies-for-existing-projects):
    ```